Lenox China: Patterns, Marks, Values & Collector’s Guide

 The most valuable Lenox china is not dinnerware — it is the hand-decorated decorative ware produced by the company’s staff artists and by outside decorating studios during the CAC and early Lenox periods (1889 through roughly 1930).

-During this era, white-ware blanks from Lenox were sold to professional china painters — both studio decorators and talented amateurs — who decorated them and fired them at their own facilities.
+During this era, white-ware blanks from Lenox were sold to professional china painters who decorated them and fired them at their own facilities.
 The pieces were then returned with their own decorator’s mark alongside the Lenox blank mark.
 Identifying these studio marks requires specialized reference books on American china painting.

 Company-decorated pieces from the Lenox art studio are marked with both the backstamp and sometimes the artist’s initials or full name on the piece face.
 Notable Lenox factory artists whose signed work commands premiums include William Clayton, Kate B. Sears, and Ala Saarinen.
 A signed portrait plate by a known Lenox artist can sell for $300 to $1,500.
 Signed CAC Belleek vases in the best quality and size: $500 to $3,000+.